pokle/purescript-vanilla/README.md

 ## Trying it out
 - Ensure you have the purescript essentials installed globally - pulp, bower
-- run `make`
+- run `make examples`
-- Open output/index.html in a browser
+- Open one of the examples listed in the output.